Federal regulators have forced American Express to refund $85 million to 250,000 customers over its marketing and collection practices.

 The actions announced in July against Capital One and this past Friday against Discover focused primarily on the deceptive marketing of credit monitoring programs and payment protection plans, the oft-criticized pseudo-insurance plans that cost a lot and generally deliver a little.

-- Capital One was order to refund $150 million to more than 2 million credit card customers because it failed to control third-party vendors who duped people by employing high pressure tactics to monitor those services.
+- Capital One was ordered to refund $150 million to more than 2 million credit card customers because it failed to control third-party vendors who duped people by employing high pressure tactics to monitor those services.
 Cap One also was ordered to pay $60 million in penalties.It was the first enforcement action taken by the CFPB, which began operations in July 2011.
 “We are putting companies on notice that these deceptive practices are against the law and will not be tolerated,” Cordray said at the time.
 Capital One apologized to its customers, saying the marketing practices were “inconsistent with the explicit instructions we provided to agents for how these products should be sold.”

 - About 3.5 million Discover credit card customers will share $200 million under the settlement announced last week.
 Discover also will pay $14 million to federal agencies in penalties.”We have worked hard to earn the loyalty of our card members, and we are committed to marketing our products responsibly,” said David Nelms, chairman and chief executive officer of Discover, in a press release issued Friday at 5 p.m.
 Eastern, a time companies often choose to release bad news.
 “As always, we will continue to strive to deliver the highest standards of customer service and satisfaction.”